-- Return the animal in the induction chamber for 2-3 minutes.
+- Return the animal to the induction chamber for 2-3 minutes.

-- Move the rat to stereotactic frame and redirect isoflurane through nose holder on the stereotactic frame.
+- Move the rat to the stereotactic frame and redirect isoflurane through the nose holder on the stereotactic frame.
 Maintain the anesthesia induction at 2-3% throughout the surgery.

 - Apply a small amount of eye lubricant to each eye.